MCKENZIE RIVER TRAIL

-You then can rejoin the trail to make the 4.2 mile round trip to the Green Peak Falls which are stunning, plus there is a great pool of water to swim in at the bottom which the kids loved!
+You then can rejoin the trail to make the 4.2 miles round trip to the Green Peak Falls which are stunning, plus there is a great pool of water to swim in at the bottom which the kids loved!

 There are some sketchy spots along the trail so if you do bring your kids, keep hold of them, but the trail overall was pretty easy.
 This is definitely a hike we will do again!

-*This trail had a $3 day use fee.
+*This trail had a $3 day-use fee.
 Be sure to bring exact change!
 All we had was a $5, so I guess we tipped the rangers that day

 SAFETY TIPS FOR YOUR HIKE

 Hiking is a super fun way to explore nature and to get healthy!
 It is important though, to remember to follow these simple safety tips to be sure that your adventure remains a safe one.

 Also read: 10 Trail Running Essentials for Safe Mountain / Backcountry Adventures